 Forward EV-to-EBITDA multiple

-The forward EV-to-EBITDA1 multiple is an important metric used in valuing MLPs.
+The forward EV-to-EBITDA[1. enterprise value to earnings before interest, tax, depreciation, and amortization] multiple is an important metric used in valuing MLPs.
 A lower ratio usually indicates undervaluation.

 The chart above compares the forward EV-to-EBITDA ratios for four MLPs.
 The historical average forward EV-to-EBITDA ratios for AmeriGas Partners and Star Gas Partners over the last five years are 10.1x and 4.8x, respectively.
 As a result, APU and SGU are trading above their historical valuations.